How to file a whistleblower lawsuit

 Generally, the more evidence you have to prove the fraud, the better your claim will be.
 Your lawyer will likely use whatever evidence you have to prepare a draft of the lawsuit before meeting with the government to discuss the case.
 The meeting between your lawyer and the government is called a “disclosure meeting” and is the first step in getting the government interested in pursuing the case and giving you a whistleblower award.

-3. Hire an experienced whistleblower attorney
+3. Hire an experienced attorney who can file a whistleblower lawsuit

 If you have information that a company is cheating the government, and you think you may be interested in pursuing a whistleblower lawsuit, it’s smart to go ahead and contact an attorney with experience in whistleblower lawsuits and the False Claims Act.
 An experienced attorney will be able to tell you whether you would have the type of information that would qualify you as a whistleblower under the law.
 A good attorney will also be able to give you an idea of how much money you may be able to recover for reporting the fraud.
 More importantly, an experienced whistleblower attorney will help you prepare and file a persuasive lawsuit and arrange for the government to review it.